Published on April 21, 2021 by Arnab Banerjee

 About the Author

-Arnab Banerjee has 7 years of total experience in Investment Banking and Equity Research.
-For the past 5 years he is supporting one of the mid-market investment banks based out of the U.S. Arnab has gained experience in areas of M&A, Equity Capital Markets (ECM) and Debt Capital Markets (DCM) and plays an active role in development and training of team members.
+Arnab Banerjee has eight years of experience in investment banking and equity research.
+In his current role, he supports a mid-market investment bank based out of the US.
+Arnab has expertise in areas including M&A, equity capital markets (ECM) and debt capital markets (DCM) and plays an active role in the development and training of team members.

-Prior to joining Acuity, Arnab worked as an Equity Research Analyst at Guggenheim Partners.
-Arnab holds a Master’s in Business Administration (focusing in Finance), from the ICFAI Business School, Hyderabad, India.
+Prior to joining Acuity, he worked as Equity Research Analyst at Guggenheim Partners.
+Arnab holds a Master of Business Administration in Finance from ICFAI Business School, Hyderabad, India.

 Like the way we think?

 Next time we post something new, we'll send it to your inbox